Arturo Márquez: Awards

 Márquez has been the recipient of several prestigious awards and honors.
 He was awarded the National Prize for Arts and Sciences (Mexico) by President Felipe Calderón on December 14, 2009.
 In February 2006, he made history when he became the first musician to receive "La Medalla De Oro De Bellas Artes de Mexico" (Gold Medal of Fine Arts of Mexico), one of Mexico's most coveted award for career accomplishments in the fine arts.
 Other awards have included the Medalla Mozart (awarded by the Austrian embassy), Medalla Dr. Alfonso Ortiz Tirado, California Institute of the Arts Distinguished Alumnus Award, Unión de Cronistas de Música y de Teatro, and many others.
-In 2000, the German public paid homage to the composer at a concert in his honor in Berlin.
+In 2024, Marquez was awarded two Latin Grammies for Best Classical Contemporary Composition (Gustavo Dudamel, Anne Akiko Meyers) and Best Classical Album (Los Angeles Philharmonic).

 Márquez has also been honored at several musical festivals throughout Latin America where his music has been performed extensively and has obtained a large following.
 In 2005, the Arturo Márquez International Music Festival was commenced in Caracas, Venezuela in honor of the composer.
 In 2014, Márquez was honored as composer-in-residence during the Caribbean Tour of YOA Orchestra of the Americas.